“YOU WON! YOU’RE GOING TO IRELAND!”

 Along the way, strangers pulled over to take photos of me running, I ran through puddles that well submerged my shoes, and I hardly felt out of breath even though I finished in 52:40min (7:05/mi).
 I guess that puts it in perspective how much I was enjoying myself!

-We finished the last 1,000 meters of the Race to Kinvara as a team, sharing high fives along the way and keeping the memories we had just made for a lifetime.
+We finished the last 1,000 meters of the Race to Kinvara as a team, sharing high fives along the way and forever cherishing the memories we had just made.

 The Saucony Race to Kinvara was truly the Race of a Lifetime.
 I am forever grateful for the opportunity (thank you Saucony!) and for the gift of running (thank you God!).
 As I told a group of high school cross country athletes upon returning from my trip, your legs will take you to some amazing places, so